TakeLab/podium/README.md

 ### Installing from pip

-You can install `podium` using pip [not yet but after public release on the 2nd of April]
+You can install `podium` using pip

 ```bash
 pip install podium-nlp